 MADE IN JAPAN】Coin case made of chrome excel leather by HORWEEN.

-The chrome excel leather is coated with HORWEEN's original oil blended from more than 4 kinds of fats.
+Made of chrome excel leather coated with HORWEEN's original oil blended from more than 4 kinds of fats.

 The material is characterized by its firm thickness, yet extremely soft and supple.

 The simple design makes this item easy to use and, like the denim material, allows it to age well.